vllm-project/vllm-spyre/docs/contributing/continuous_batching/overview.md

 * `-m "spyre and cb"`: runs the tests with configurations marked as "spyre" and "cb" only

 !!! tip
-    To run a test with a different model than the default `ibm-ai-platform/micro-g3.3-8b-instruct-1b`, you can run the test with `VLLM_SPYRE_TEST_MODEL_LIST` environment variable set to the targer model, for example:
+    To run a test with a different model than the default `ibm-ai-platform/micro-g3.3-8b-instruct-1b`, you can run the test with `VLLM_SPYRE_TEST_MODEL_LIST` environment variable set to the target model, for example:
     ```bash
     VLLM_SPYRE_TEST_MODEL_LIST='tiny-granite-3.2-8b' python -m pytest -svx -m "spyre and cb" --forked tests/e2e/test_spyre_cb.py
     ```